syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Getting-Started.md

 Toolbar in TreeGrid
 {:.caption}

-N> Add, Edit, Delete options are enabled when enabling the `AllowEditing`, `AllowAdding`, `AllowDeleting` in the `EditSettings`.
+N> Add, Edit, Delete options are enabled by `AllowEditing`, `AllowAdding`, `AllowDeleting` in the `EditSettings`.

 [Click](toolbar) here to refer more details for TreeGrid ToolbarSettings.

 ## Enable Sorting

-The TreeGrid control contains sorting functionality to arrange the data in ascending or descending order based on a particular column.
+The TreeGrid control contains sorting functionality to arrange the data in **ascending** or **descending** order based on a particular column.

 ### Multicolumn Sorting

-You can enable the multicolumn sorting in TreeGrid by setting `AllowMultiSorting` as `true` .You can sort multiple columns in TreeGrid, by selecting the desired column header when holding the **CTRL** key.
+You can enable the multicolumn sorting in TreeGrid by setting `AllowMultiSorting` as `true` .You can sort multiple columns in TreeGrid by selecting the desired column header when holding the **CTRL** key.

 {% highlight CSHTML %}